JazzMaster/LazGFX/README.md

 (OpenGL Languages)[https://www.khronos.org/opengl/wiki/Language_bindings#Delphi.2FFree_Pascal_.28Object_Pascal.29]

 -DONT ASK about assembler.
-The compiler does this for you.
+The compiler does this for you.<br>
 Assembler -in flight- does not guarantee optimized code.